MicrosoftDocs/azure-video-indexer/azure-video-indexer/deploy-with-bicep.md

 The following resources are installed using the Bicep template:

 - Azure Storage account
-- VI account with a connection to the storage account using a system assigned managed identity.
+- VI account with a connection to the storage account using a system assigned managed identity
-- The Storage Blob Data Contributor role assignment for the VI account on the storage account.
+- The Storage Blob Data Contributor role assignment for the VI account on the storage account

 ## Prerequisites